aRandomMenno/aRandomMenno.github.io/README.md

 ## Todo list

-- [ ] think of more things to put on my website.
+- [ ] Think of more things to put on my website.
-- [ ] add more projects from other people to projects page.
+- [ ] Add more projects from other people to projects page.
 (With credits!)
-- [ ] readd themes?
+- [ ] Readd themes?

 ## Completed features

-- [X] make/steal a good favicon.
+- [X] Make/steal a good favicon.
 - [X] One central Theme.
+- [X] Find a niche font.
 - [X] Add discord server invite link & other socials.
-- [X] Add some sort of JavaScript. (see useragent.js)
+- [X] Add some sort of JavaScript. (see useragent.js and notes.js)
-- [X] Find a niche font.
+- [X] There is now a page where you can makes notes to yourself. :)

 ## Old feature's

-- [X] add themes, like you can switch the colors of the divs from the current purple to for example orange. (was on an old version)
+- [X] Add themes, like you can switch the colors of the divs from the current purple to for example orange. (was on an old version)
-- [X] testing page.
+- [X] Testing page.